crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-In this case the verbose assembly code might actually be easier to follow than the Solidity code which can sometimes contain implicit operations.
+In this case the verbose assembly code might actually be easier to follow than the Solidity code which sometimes contains implicit operations.

 ```solidity
 int64 constant INT64_MIN = -0x8000000000000000;